wencruz/ModuleManager/Module-Manager-Handbook.md

 This section covers the most basic applications of Module Manager, which tend to be the most asked questions in the [Module Manager Official Thread](http://forum.kerbalspaceprogram.com/threads/55219).
 It goes through the main operations in a quick and simple way.
 For a more detailed description, see [Module Manager Syntax](https://github.com/sarbian/ModuleManager/wiki/Module%20Manager%20Syntax).

+For future reference in this handbook, keep in mind of the following nomenclatures:
+- NODE
+ - Their content is written between curly brackets.
+Examples:
+ - MODULE { }
+ -  RESOURCE { }
+ -  PROP { }
+ - etc.

+- Variable
+ - Items that can have a value after it.
+Examples:
+ - name = mk2LanderCabin
+ - maxThrust = 1500
+ - description = The mobile processing lab was developed to (...)
+ - etc.

 ##Operations

 ###Common Syntaxes: